Uxie-Framework/Uxie/README.md

 }
 ```
 ## Exception handler:
-Uxie comes with a built in exception handler that will handle errors/exceptions for you.
+Uxie comes with a built in exception handler that will handle thrown exceptions automatically.
 ## Errors logger:
-All errors occured during excution will be logged in log/All_errors.log
+All errors/exceptions thrown during execution will be logged in log/All_errors.log
-## Helper functions:
+## Helpers:
 Helpers are functions available to use everywhere inside the framework such as view(),session(),redirect(),route(),url()
 all function are available in App/helpers.